 Line 67: Check the spelling of 'supported' Corrected

 Overall Introduction: I think you should introduce the reversal learning paradigm in the introduction and talk about how reversal learning is used to test for behavioural flexibility.
 You are using this as the main experiment so it might be better to give the readers some idea about how reversal learning works and some literature behind the use of this paradigm to test for cognitive/ behavioural flexibility.
 Here are some relevant papers: Hurtubise, J. L., & Howland, J. G. (2017).
 Effects of stress on behavioral flexibility in rodents.
 Neuroscience, 345, 176-192.
 Gapp, K., Soldado-Magraner, S., Alvarez-Sánchez, M., Bohacek, J., Vernaz, G., Shu, H., ... & Mansuy, I. M. (2014).
 Early life stress in fathers improves behavioural flexibility in their offspring.
 Nature communications, 5(1), 5466.
-We have included a sentence about the importance of reversal learning in measuring behavioural flexibility: “Reversal learning, in particular, is a widely employed tool to measure behavioral flexibility (Gapp et al., 2014; Hurtubise & Howland, 2017), as it assesses an individual's ability to alter a learned behavior in response to environmental changes, providing researchers with a clear indicator of their ability to adjust to new conditions (Brown & Tait, 2010).” in the Introduction
+We have included a sentence about the importance of reversal learning in measuring behavioural flexibility: “Reversal learning, in particular, is a widely employed tool to measure behavioural flexibility (Gapp et al., 2014; Hurtubise & Howland, 2017), as it assesses an individual's ability to reverse a previously learnt behaviour providing researchers with a clear indicator of their ability to adjust to new conditions (Brown & Tait, 2010).” in the Introduction

 Line 97-98: How did you measure the egg identities?
 I can understand you might be able to track the female who laid eggs but did you know who she mated with as there were multiple males in the terrarium?
 Can you please explain this?

-Identities to egg and clutch were assigned by us in the moments we collected them.
-Since lizards were kept in individual enclosures (or cups when eggs) we could keep track all the time of their identity.

-Regarding the kinship, we know that L. delicata usually lays one clutch per season, while L. guichenoti lays two (Chapple et al. 211, 2015).
+Eggs can be assigned to a given clutch when collected because females lay eggs in groups, often stuck together.
+We know that L. delicata usually lays one clutch per season, while L. guichenoti lays two (Chapple et al. 211, 2015; Kar et al. 2024.
+Heredity).
 Since we collected eggs during half of the reproductive season, it is very unlikely that, in those cases where we used clutches from the same terrarium, the clutches belong to the same female.
-So, each clutch can reflect, at least, the mother’s identity.
-We consider that our paired design controls for potential maternal/within clutch effects, but, to be cautious, we included the clutch as a random factor.
-We also have non-published data that indicates that 90-100% of the eggs from the same clutch belong to the same father, but we understand that adding both the clutch and lizards’ identity as part of our random factors can also capture potential effects of the father’s condition.
+As such, each clutch will reflect the mother’s identity.
+However, we were not able to genotype offspring due to logistic constraints to verify the identity of males, however, our previous work has shown that clutches are generally sired by a single male, but sperm storage can occur (Kar et al. 2024.
+Heredity).
+Given our partial split-clutch design, and the fact that maternal effects are expected to be stronger than paternal effects in these species, we included the clutch as a random factor to account for eggs coming from the same clutch.

 We have clarified this by adding: